Meet the Young Caregiver Council of Canada.

 Supports her parents (who are also carers): her father who lives with a rare schizoaffective condition and is recovering from substance use and her mother who lives with disability and mental health challenges.

 Rebekah is dedicated to improving the Canadian mental health system, honouring her grandmother who was a psychiatric survivor.
 She lives with Lupus, feels her best in nature, and has two cats that she adores: Mollie and Leslie.
-Rebekah is the 2025 recipient of the CCCE Young Caregiver Advocate Award.
+Rebekah was the 2025 recipient of the CCCE Young Caregiver Advocate Award.

 Lives in Ontario.